 We have also started earthquake-proofing our factories as one contingency of our BCP.
 Before this, we had already completed the seismic retrofitting of our head office and factory offices as well as service facilities, such as cafeterias and dormitories, to prioritize life and safety.
 In addition, we set up earthquake shelters—one of our own products—in factory buildings and use these together with an earthquake early warning system to ensure the safety of employees.
 We also distribute a disaster prevention handbook on cards to all employees.
 This booklet outlines our basic policy and actions to be taken in the event of a disaster, and how to use the safety confirmation system, so we can act swiftly when a disaster strikes.

-Based on our Information Security Basic Policy, which corresponds to the Press Kogyo Group Code of Ethics, we have positioned our information systems, including computers and networks, and the information we handle, as critically important assets of the Company.
-To manage and protect these assets, we established information security regulations to eliminate inappropriate use by information system managers and employees.
+Based on the Press Kogyo Group Code of Ethics, which corresponds to our Information Security Basic Policy, we have positioned our information systems, including computers and networks, and the information we handle, as critically important assets of the Company.
+To manage and protect these assets, we have established information security regulations and strive for appropriate operations by our information system managers and employees.

 Information Security System Chart